 Whatever your reason, the first step to accomplish this goal is to actually get the paw print.
 Depending on your dog, this might be the longest leg of your battle–pun intended.
-But what’s the best way to do that?
+But what’s the best way to do it?
+Here’s a quick guide!

 Don’t Make Your Pet Uncomfortable